 Everything you’ve done so far should lead you to the next social media rule: the law of compounding.
 Namely, a well-planned and executed social media marketing strategy will have a compounding effect.
 It’ll maximize your overall online visibility.

-Jake Gardner, a digital marketer who creates writing services reviews explains high-quality content inspires followers to re-share your posts: “This basically means that you reach is going to skyrocket if you keep posting amazing content across social networks.”
+Jake Gardner, a digital marketer, explains high-quality content inspires followers to re-share your posts: “This basically means your reach is going to skyrocket if you keep posting amazing content across social networks.”

 5. Law of Focus